openhab/openhab-docs/tutorials/beginner/configuration.md

 ![](images/picture_21.jpg)

 Basically we gave the thing a name ("Wallplug TV") and linked the "Switch" channel.
-Now we can see the wallplug (and the Zwave controller) on the "Control" page, too.
+Now we can see the wallplug (and the Z-Wave controller) on the "Control" page, too.
 Its switch is currently turned off:

 ![](images/picture_22.jpg)